B. V. Ramanaa

-B. V. Ramanaa (born 8 May 1967) is an Indian politician who was a member of the 14th Tamil Nadu Legislative Assembly from the Tiruvallur constituency.
+B. V. Ramanaa (born 8 May 1967) is an Indian politician who was a member of the 14th Tamil Nadu Legislative Assembly from the Thiruvallur constituency.
 He represented the All India Anna Dravida Munnetra Kazhagam party.

 Ramanaa was appointed Minister for Handlooms and in November 2011 a cabinet reshuffle by Jayalalithaa resulted in him replacing T. K. M. Chinnayya as Minister for the Environment, with S. Sundararaj taking over the Handlooms portfolio.
 As a Minister, he handled the portfolios for Commercial Taxes and Registration, Revenue and Milk & Dairy Development in the Government of Tamil Nadu.